RynAgain/LED_MATRIX-Project/README.md

      - Press Ctrl+C to skip to the next video
      - Videos play automatically in sequence
      - Shows title and quality information for each video
+     - **New:** Each video is limited to a maximum playback time of 3 minutes

 - **Automatic Updates** (Raspberry Pi only):
   The `install_and_update.sh` script will automatically check for updates every 30 minutes and restart the program if updates are found.